darco31/get_a_grape/README.md

 - This is a standard B2C application modeled on an e commerce store.
 The idea is it is easy to access and use for the shopper.

-- We offer several different varieties of White, Red wines , Champagne and Rose.
+- We offer several different varieties of White, Red wines , Champagne, Sparkling wines and Rose.

 # Marketing